NOTE: The information in this article is not release-specific. You can reference it for any release.

 To ensure all data is transferred properly, perform your upgrades in the specific recommended order for the components you’re using:

-Review the Upgrade the Enterprise Console documentation first.
+Start with a review of the Upgrade the Enterprise Console documentation.

 To determine the requirements, review the Controller system requirements and increase your hardware resources if necessary.